floschu/control/README.md

 <p align="center"><img alt="flow" width="500" src=".media/udf.png"></p>

-a [Controller](control-core/src/main/kotlin/at/florianschuster/control/Controller.kt) is an ui-independent class that controls the state of a view.
+A [Controller](control-core/src/main/kotlin/at/florianschuster/control/Controller.kt) is an ui-independent class that controls the state of a view.
 The role of a `Controller` is to separate business-logic from view-logic.
 A `Controller` has no dependency to the view, so it can easily be unit tested.

 ## info & documentation